Judge Holden: Blood Meridian

 A fictionalized Holden is a central character in Cormac McCarthy's 1985 Western novel Blood Meridian.
 In the novel, he and Glanton are the leaders of a pack of nomadic criminals who rob, rape, torture, and kill across the borderlands between the United States and Mexico.
 Throughout the novel, Holden brutally murders dozens of people, including children.
 Searching for additional evidence for Holden's existence has been a hobby for some Cormac McCarthy scholars.

-As depicted in Blood Meridian, Holden is a mysterious figure, a cold-blooded killer, and, it is implied, a pedophile; aside from the children he openly kills, he is seen enticing children with sweets, and a child often goes missing when he is in the vicinity.
+As depicted in Blood Meridian, Holden is a mysterious figure, a cold-blooded killer, and, it is implied, a pedophile and a rapist; aside from the children he openly kills, he is seen enticing children with sweets, and a child often goes missing when he is in the vicinity.
 At one point in the novel, he is seen naked with a naked 12-year-old girl in his room.
 Holden displays knowledge of paleontology, archaeology, linguistics, law, draftsmanship, geology, chemistry, prestidigitation, and philosophy.

 He is described as nearly tall and completely lacking body hair, including eyebrows and eyelashes.
-He is massive in frame, enormously strong, an excellent musician and dancer, a fine draftsman, exceptionally articulate and persuasive in several languages, and an unerring marksman.
+He is massive in frame, inhumanly strong, and a demonstrated polymath, noted as being exceedingly skilled at any task.
+He carries a rifle with the words "Et in Arcadia Ego (Even in Arcadia, I am)" inlaid in silver.
+Amongst other things, he is an excellent musician and dancer, a fine draftsman, exceptionally articulate and persuasive in several languages, and an unerring marksman.
 His skin is so pale as to have almost no pigment.
-This strange appearance, as well as his keen, extremely fast reflexes, strength, agility, apparent immunity to sleep and aging, and multifarious other abilities point to his being something other than a normal human.
-In the final pages of the novel, McCarthy makes more direct reference to the Judge as a supernatural entity, or even as a concept personified.
+This strange appearance, as well as his keen, extremely fast reflexes, strength, agility, apparent immunity to sleep and aging, and multifarious other abilities, point to his being something other than a normal human.
+In the final pages of the novel, McCarthy makes more direct reference to the Judge as a supernatural entity, Satan, a Djinn, or even as evil personified.

 In 2002, Book magazine rated Holden as the 43rd greatest character in fiction since 1900.
-He is regarded as one of the greatest characters of modern literature, likened to a "Captain Ahab of the desert."
-Harold Bloom described him as "short of Moby Dick, the most monstrous apparition in all of American literature."
-Holden has been characterized as "the most haunting character in American literature."
+He is regarded as one of the greatest characters of modern literature, likened to a "Captain Ahab of the desert".
+Harold Bloom described him as "short of Moby Dick, the most monstrous apparition in all of American literature".
+Holden has been characterized as "perhaps the most haunting character in American literature".